Kamalesh-Kakarla/shell-scripting/README.md

-# shell-scripti
+# shell-scripting
-A shell script is a text file that contains a sequence of commands for a UNIX-based operating system.
-It is called a shell script because it combines a sequence of commands.
+A shell script is a text file that contains a sequence of commands for a UNIX/LINUX-based operating system.
+It is called a shell script because it combines a sequence of commands to perform the activity.